e-kwsm/pyrsmi/README.md

 ### Python Bindings for System Management Library for AMD GPUs
 --------
 - `pyrsmi` is a python package of rocm-smi-lib, for providing a limited features of ROCm System Management Library for assisting Python development involving AMD GPUs.
-- It is based on (`rocm-smi-lib`)[https://github.com/RadeonOpenCompute/rocm_smi_lib], so its scope of support should be similar to that of the latter.
+- It is based on [`rocm-smi-lib`](https://github.com/RadeonOpenCompute/rocm_smi_lib), so its scope of support should be similar to that of the latter.

 ## Requirements
 - `pyrsmi` runs on latest ROCm-supported Instinct MI-series GPU systems.
 Scope of tested systems is limited; please create tickets for any issues encountered.

 ## How to install from source
 - Clone this repo:
   - `git clone https://github.com/ROCm/pyrsmi`
-  - cd pyrsmi
+  - `cd pyrsmi`
 - `python -m pip install -e .`
 - `pyrsmi` can be installed as PyPA-compatible Python package.